mui/mui-x/docs/data/data-grid/columns/columns.md

 ## Column spanning

-Each cell takes up the width of one column.
+By default, each cell takes up the width of one column.
-You can modify this default behavior with column spanning.
+You can modify this behavior with column spanning.
 It allows cells to span multiple columns.
 This is very close to the "column spanning" in an HTML `<table>`.